hanrattyjen/CV/README.md

 I have a [blog](https://medium.com/@hanratty.jen) that is updated weekly(ish!).

 ## Skills

 #### Technical skills

-* Agile practices
-* TDD, BDD
+* Agile practices, such as TDD, BDD and Pair Programming.
-* Pair programming
 * Ruby
 * Ruby on Rails
 * Sinatra
-* Rspec, Cucumber, Capybara
+* Unit testing and test automation with Rspec, Cucumber & Capybara
+* JavaScript
-* Javascript
+* JQuery
-* REST APIs and microservice architectures
+* REST APIs
+* Microservice architectures
 * HTML5, CSS3, Bootstrap, Pure

 ## Education

 #### Makers Academy (September - December 2016)

-* Instead of being taught a language (which we of course are), we are also seen as language-agnostic, and maybe more importantly, taught **how** to learn a language.
+* Instead of being taught a language (which we of course are), we are also seen as language-agnostic and taught **how** to learn a language.
 This is really cool!
+* We are also involved in teamwork, best practice, TDD, agile, communication, delivering value to a user - and, most importantly, independent problem-solving.
 * Fundamentals of Object Oriented Programming.
-* Self-sufficient but totally into asking for help when needed!
+* Self-sufficient but can for help when needed!
 * Ruby, Sinatra, Rails, JavaScript, Node.js, AJAX, JQuery, HTML, CSS, Git.
 * Agile principles - XP, Software Craftsmanship, TDD, BDD.
-* Working closely within a team.
 * Testing frameworks - Rspec, Jasmine, Mocha.
+* Made a lot of use of open source - practically everything we have used has been open source.

 #### Queens University Belfast (2007-2011)

 * BSc Business Economics - 2.1
+* Some useful modules included Game Theory, Statistics, Advanced Micro & Macro Economics, Marketing, International Business.

 #### Queens University Belfast (2001-2003)
 * BSc Mathematics - N/a
+* For reasons, I sadly did not complete my degree.
+However I picked up some really useful skills and interests during my time, such as Mathematical Reasoning, Functions & Numerical Analysis, Calculus, Set Theory, Statistics and Operational Research.

 #### Other qualifications
 * Front End Web Development track on Treehouse